-Graduate students who have failed an exam on their second attempt have the opportunity to appeal the failed decision.
+Graduate students who have failed an exam on the second attempt may appeal the failed decision.
 However, valid grounds for appeal are limited to three areas:

 1) Evidence of a procedural error.

 2) Evidence of non-academic criteria being used to evaluate academic work, including personal bias and violations of the campus nondiscrimination policy.